 By the way, you can’t do this with a cheap influencer marketing research tool.
 It takes time, more time, and money.

-But the beauty about this is that it works exceptionally well.
+But the beauty of this is that it works exceptionally well.

 Moving on to owned media, there’s a lot you can do here when you activate social media influencer programs.
 It’s as easy as inviting an influencer to blog on your channel, company blog, newsroom, or your company LinkedIn page.
 You have gone through all these processes; you’ve built a relationship, and now you are asking them to be a part of your brand by participating in thought leadership and creating content.

 Another way to do this is to invite them to contribute to an eBook or white paper.
-You give them complete editorial control, and then you promote it with very targeted creative content.
+Again, you give them complete editorial control and promote it with very targeted creative content.

 And let me tell you.
-Spending 6 months are diligently doing this day in and day out will produce results.
+Spending six months diligently doing this day in and day out will produce results.
 Here are more details about influencer activation.